dexempower/Velas/_posts/2020-11-20-velas-wallet-creation.md

 **TERMS OF SERVICE**

- - **g.** Read the terms of service , and then click "Accept "".
+ - **g)** Read the terms of service , and then click "Accept "".
 After that our wallet will be shown to us, and from this moment we will be able to start using it.

 ![](https://github.com/dexempower/dexempower.github.io-velas/blob/main/assets/creation/Terms.png?raw=true)